react-navigation/react-navigation.github.io/docs/deep-linking.md

 ---
 id: deep-linking
-title: Deep Linking
+title: Deep linking
-sidebar_label: Deep Linking
+sidebar_label: Deep linking
 ---

 In this guide we will set up our app to handle external URIs.
 Let's start with the SimpleApp that [we created in the getting started guide](/docs/intro).